NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_sfs.rst

 --nodes-list <filename>
     A file containing the list of computing nodes, one per line.
     If not provided, run on the local machine.
+See also :numref:`pbs_slurm`.

 --threads <integer (default: 8)>
     How many threads each process should use.
 This will be changed to